Last updated on January 25th, 2026 at 08:33 am

 5. Ryokan Asakusa Mikawaya Honten ⭐️⭐️

-In Japan Royokans are guesthouses tourists can book like a traditional hotel.
-You get a close and intimate look at the Japanese way of life and living which I think is an amazing cultural experience.
+In Japan, Ryokans are guesthouses that tourists can book like a traditional hotel.
+You get a close and intimate look at the Japanese way of life and living, which I think is an amazing cultural experience.

-While staying in Asakusa during one of my trips I found Ryokan Asakusa Mikawaya Honten.
-There are only 19 rooms with four floors.
-It’s an older property and with that said it’s part of the charm of staying at a Japanese Ryokan.
+During one of my trips, I discovered Ryokan Asakusa Mikawaya Honten while staying in Asakusa.
+There are only 19 rooms on four floors.
+It’s an older property, and with that said, it’s part of the charm of staying at a Japanese Ryokan.
 But you can expect rooms to be clean and in proper working order.

-One thing I truly enjoy is sleeping on futons over traditional tatami mats.
-It may not look comfortable but it is and believe after a long day of sightseeing you’re going to sleep like a log regardless.
+One thing I genuinely enjoy is sleeping on futons over traditional tatami mats.
+It may not look comfortable, but it is, and believe me, after a long day of sightseeing, you’re going to sleep like a log regardless.

 If you’ve stayed in many hotels and want to try something different, a Japanese Ryokan is well recommended.